Responsive Image Banner

 The project involves building a brand new two-tube rail tunnel under the Hudson River and rehabilitating the existing 115-year-old tunnel The project involves building a brand new two-tube rail tunnel under the Hudson River and rehabilitating the existing 115-year-old tunnel (Image courtesy of Mace Consult)

-A joint venture of Mace, Parsons Corporation and Arcadis has secured a $665 million contract extension to continue managing delivery of the Hudson Tunnel Project, the centrepiece of the Gateway Program linking New York and New Jersey, USA.
+A joint venture of Mace, Parsons Corporation and Arcadis has secured a $665 million contract extension to continue managing delivery of the Hudson Tunnel Project, the centrepiece of the Gateway Program linking New York and New Jersey, US.

 The Gateway Development Commission (GDC) awarded MPA Delivery Partners a further four-and-a-half-year deal, extending its role as construction manager on the scheme.
 MPA was first appointed in February 2024 under the delivery partner model, which GDC has said provides greater efficiency and collaboration on mega-infrastructure projects.